 Question: I am interested in having my backyard treated for ticks.
-What are the precautions for tick treatment with dogs and children—I mean, is there a certain amount of time that people and pets have to wait after the treatment before they can go into the treated area??
-And is tick treatment needed to be recurring?
+What are the precautions for tick treatment with dogs and children—I mean, is there a certain amount of time that people and pets have to wait after the treatment before they can go into the treated area?
+Does tick treatment need to be reoccurring?

-ANSWER: Ticks are difficult to control in the area around the house.
-They can continue to reinfest from outside this area.
+ANSWER: Ticks are difficult to control in the areas around the house.
+They can continue to infest from outside this area.
 They are easily carried in on small animals, such as mice and rabbits.